ekatwood/token_mint/README.md

 Another interesting aspect of the token-mint treasury vault is that users can opt-in to random airdrops from the vault, that will be carefully selected.

-And since the tokens are staked, the airdrops can be the staking rewards, creating a sustainable flow of intersting airdrops for the user.
+And since the tokens are staked, the airdrops can be the staking rewards, creating a sustainable flow of interesting airdrops for the user.

 There will be support for users to have an auction for any percentage % of their token supply, in either SOL, RAY, or USDC.